aleena12joseph/Mira_pet/docs/usage_guide.md

   - "Hey Mira, tell me a about Solar system"

 ---
-# Music Playback with Mira
+## Music Playback with Mira

-To control music playback, simply say *"Hey Mira"* followed by your desired command.

-### Example Commands:
-- *Play music*:
-  "Hey Mira, play some music."
+- Once Mira is paired with your phone via Bluetooth, music will automatically play through Mira, and you can control it using your phone's music app.

+---

 ## Additional Features